1. Blog

 While smaller breeds and obese dogs are more prone to developing anal sac issues, problems can strike any dog, regardless of breed or size.
 Thankfully, with the right diet, veterinary support, and care, you can get your dog’s tail end back on track and wagging in no time.

-Granted, this can be a tough and confusing topic for any pet parent to tackle on their own.
+Granted, this can be a tough and confusing topic for any dog owner to tackle on their own.
 So we’ve enlisted the help of Dr. Jessica Wilson, DVM, to answer all your questions about anal glands, how they work, and what to do when problems arise.
 You’ll also learn about the important role nutrition plays in promoting healthy anal glands, and how changing your dog’s diet can help prevent and resolve anal gland woes.

 Understanding Anal Glands in Dogs